afadxb/p21-api/README.md

 4. Access the Swagger UI at `http://localhost:<PORT>/docs` for interactive API documentation.

+## Authentication

+Certain routes (starting with `/v1/sales/order`) now require an API key.
+Clients must send the key in the `x-api-key` request header.
+Keys and their permitted routes are defined in `config/apiClients.js`.
+The sample configuration grants the client named `SRX` access to `POST /v1/sales/order` using the key `s2bJT4Up6JeFou5jVVj8xcHgrWVhBOsW` and the client named `Medius` access to the `/v1/ap/purchaseorders`, `/v1/ap/suppliers`, and `/v1/ap/paymentterms` endpoints using the key `XXXX`.
+Override these sample keys in production by setting the corresponding environment variables (for example `API_KEY_SRX` or `API_KEY_MEDIUS`).

 ### TMP_OE export job

 When the Express server starts it also launches a background job that scans the